-Students should consult their advisor and transfer institution about the computer literacy course to take.
+4 Students should consult with their advisor and transfer institution about the computer literacy course to take.
+Students who have good backgrounds in computers may petition for credit by examination.

-Students may take any 200-level LITERATURE course.
+5 Students may take any 200-level LITERATURE course.
 ENG 215 and 217 do NOT satisfy this literature requirement.
 For transfer purposes, students should consult with their advisor and transfer institution about their literature selections.